bdalley1/heart-of-therapy/README.md

-# Therapy and Notes for Humans
+# The HEART of Therapy

 Welcome to the GitHub repository for Bryan Dalley's professional website.
 This site hosts the **HEART Documentation Framework**—a relational, human-centered approach to therapy notes—and provides resources for clients, therapists, and fellow curious humans.